siacentral/sia-lite-wallet-web/README.md

 To enable Ledger support you need to be on a recent Chromium based desktop browser (Chrome, Brave, Opera, Microsoft Edge) and enable `Experimental Web Platform Features` from [chrome://flags/#enable-experimental-web-platform-features](chrome://flags/#enable-experimental-web-platform-features)

 #### Watch-Only Wallets
-Watch-Only wallets cannot send transactions on the Sia network.
-They are read-only wallets.
+Watch-Only wallets are read-only wallets used to monitor the balance of a group of addresses.
 Addresses to watch are imported manually to view balance.

 ### How It Works